 - J. Krajniak, S. Pandiyan, Z. Zhang, E. Nies, and G.Samaey, Molecular dynamics simulations of polymerization with forward and backward reactions, 2017.
 Submitted.

-- J. Krajniak, Z. Zhang, S. Pandiyan, E. Nies, and G.Samaey, Reverse mapping method for complex polymer systems, 2017.
-Submitted.
+- J. Krajniak, Z. Zhang, S. Pandiyan, E. Nies, and G.Samaey, Reverse mapping method for complex polymer systems, Journal of Computational Chemistry, 2017.
+In press.

 - J. Krajniak, S. Pandiyan, E. Nies and G. Samaey, A generic adaptive resolution method for reverse mapping of polymers from coarse-grained to atomistic descriptions, Journal of Chemical Theory and Computation 12:5549–5562, 2016.